pablodecm/phd_thesis/src/102_chapter_2.md

 Additionally, three smaller experiments are built around the mentioned detectors with specific research purposes: TOTEM [@TOTEM:2008JINST], LHCf [@LHCf:2008JINT] and MoEDAL [@MoEDAL:2014PP].
-Both TOTEM and LHCf are built to investigate features of forward physics interactions, where scattering products remain the original proton trajectories, and hence they are set up tangent to the LHC beam line at the sides of CMS and ATLAS interactions points respectively.
+Both TOTEM and LHCf have been designed to investigate features of forward physics interactions, where scattering products remain the original proton trajectories, and hence they are set up tangent to the LHC beam line at the sides of CMS and ATLAS interactions points respectively.
 MoeDAL is instead built